Posted on November 16, 2018 in Oil Tanks, .

 - Steel is more secure than plastic, it is harder to drill through and just the sight of a steel tank can be a deterrent to opportunistic would-be thieves

 - If your situation allows the installation of a single skin oil tank then it can prove to be the most cost-efficient option

 - Steel Tanks can be made to custom sizes fairly easily with the manufacturing process based on welding sheets of steel together as opposed to moulds having to be made

 - With Steel being heavy, it can be harder to manoeuvre and install

 - Over time, they do corrode even when properly maintained

 - Regular maintenance is required to extend the lifespan

 In summary, whilst plastic is now the go-to material for oil tanks by both homeowners and the OFTEC registered installers out there.
-Steel tanks are still made and provide a very robust vessel to store your heating oil, to compare steel tanks with plastic oil tanks please click here.
+Steel tanks are still made and provide a very robust vessel to store your heating oil.
+Read about the advantages of plastic oil tanks here.